Embodying Earth

 Does the program offer financial aid/scholarships to participants?

-Yes, both full and partial financial aid packages are offered on a limited basis to participants.
-The financial aid can be applied to the program tuition, but not to the costs of transportation to/from the course or medical insurance.
+Yes, financial aid packages are available on a limited basis.
+Please note that financial aid applies only to program tuition—it does not cover travel to and from the course or medical insurance.

 When is the deadline for tuition payment?